Leadership, fun, and sun in the heart of the Caribbean

 Make new friends and have the experience of a lifetime!

 After your incredible experience on St. Vincent, your group will head across the sea to Bequia, a small island just south of St. Vincent.
 Once there you will join the local school for a day of afterschool activities, volunteer at the Old Hegg Turtle Sanctuary, snorkel, and unwind at the breathtaking Lower Bay Beach.
-Explore the differences of the two islands, their land, culture, and people.
+Explore the differences in land, culture, and people between the two islands.

 Whether Global Routes is the best fit for you or not, we’re here to help.